 I first began making this dish when we lived in Germany.
 It has remained a family favorite ever since.

 To begin, you will need round steaks that have been sliced very thin.
 I find these already done in the meat department, and even labeled “for rouladen.”
-When I buy them, they are normally about 9 or 10 inches long.
-I cut them all in half and make two of these out of each.
 In addition, you will need whole grain Dijon mustard, salt & pepper, sliced onion, and bacon – a half slice for each piece of the steak – and toothpicks.

-- 1½ lb round steaks that are sliced thin ("for rouladen")
+- 1 1/2 lb round steaks or sirloin that are sliced thin ("for rouladen")

 - 1 onion, thinly sliced

-- bacon 1 slice for each steak slice
+- bacon (1/2 slice for each piece of steak)

 - 1 Tb oil